shljessie/VideoChat/README.md

-# Video Chat: Video Assistant Agent for Blind and Low Vision Users
+# Vidi: Video Assistant Agent for Blind and Low Vision Users

 This project is a FastAPI application paired with a front-end interface that allows users to interact with video frames.
 It provides the ability to: